 Data shows that more than half-a-million H-1B nonimmigrants in the United States have been used to displace US workers, which has led to reduced wages in a number of industries in the US labour market and the stagnation of wages in certain occupations, said the Department of Homeland Security.

-This is part of a larger Trump administration goal in coordination with the Department of Labour to protect American workers, it said.
+It said this is part of a larger Trump administration goal in coordination with the Department of Labour to protect American workers.

 The Department of Labour said that the prevailing wage rates in these programmes play an integral role in protecting US workers from unfair competition posed by the entry of lower cost foreign labour into the US labour market.